RCIC-UCI-Public/website-rcic/docs/source/account/acceptable-use.rst

 * **All jobs, batch or interactive must be submitted to the Slurm scheduler**
 * **Login nodes are meant only for**:

-  1. light editing
+  1. Light editing
-  2. very short compilation (under a few minutes and using  one thread)
+  2. Very short compilation (under a few minutes and using  one thread)
-  3. submitting jobs
+  3. Submitting jobs

   :red:`Do not run on login node:`